 Il Bisonte: The Stamperia and School

-Since its founding in 1959 by Maria Luigi Guaita, the "Stamperia" or print workshop collaborated with renowned artists including Henry Moore, Picasso, Lipchitz, Matta, Tamayo, Nathan Oliveira and Giò Pomodoro.
-The workshops impressive print collection is available for viewing, as well as rotating shows in its gallery.
+Since its founding in 1959 by the late Maria Luigi Guaita, the "Stamperia" or print workshop collaborated with renowned artists including Henry Moore, Picasso, Lipchitz, Matta, Tamayo, Nathan Oliveira and Giò Pomodoro.
+The workshop's impressive print collection is available for viewing, as well as rotating shows in its gallery.

 The School, founded in 1983, is located in the impressive former stables of the Palazzo Serristori on the Arno River's "left bank."
 This neighborhood of San Niccolò — in the historic heart of the old center of Florence close to the Pitti Palace, Uffizzi, Ponte Vecchio, Santa Croce Church, and the Piazzale Michelangelo — is filled with artisans' workshop and characteristic atmosphere.
 Short walks lead to the important sights in town.
 The school studios have numerous etching presses, an acid/solvent area, storage, and drawing and processing areas.
 There is a comfortable outdoor courtyard, and historic stella presses on permanent exhibit. top of page